 INDOT Construction Storm Water Management Training is a required training as per RSP 205-R-636 for Level I and Level II Storm Water Quality Managers.
 The class covers the basics of implementing and maintaining a storm water management plan on INDOT road and bridge projects.
 Students will participate in a classroom program and an online learning program and exam.
 Upon successfully completing the exam, the training will remain active for three years.
-For more information and registration please visit the training course information page here.
-For information about active status and renewals, click here.
+For more information, registration, renewals, and active status please visit the training course information page here.

 MS4 Partnership Mapping Tool and Contracts

 INDOT’s MS4 Partnership Mapping Tool is Indiana’s interactive electronic map tool that can be used to explore and view MS4 boundaries adjacent to INDOT roadways for urban areas, surface waters, day lighted conveyances, impaired waters, and other data.
 The MS4 Partnership Mapping Tool is evolving as more data is gathered through the cooperation and partnerships of Indiana’s MS4s.
 Information provided in this mapping tool is not to be used for project development purposes due to accuracy concerns.

 - Storm Water Quality Management Plan (SWQMP)